• Skip to main content

 • Getting Started: Theme Development Handbook

-Particularly, you’ll want to review the information about child themes, because if your theme is receiving updates and you make your fixes directly in that theme, your fixes will be lost when updates are run.
-No one wants to put in a bunch of hard work only to have their hard work disappear when the update button is pressed.
+In particular, you’ll want to review the information on child themes, because if your theme receives updates and you make your fixes directly in that theme, those changes will be lost when updates are run.
+No one wants to put in a lot of hard work only to have it disappear when the update button is pressed.

-Making accessibility fixes in your theme may require HTML, CSS, PHP, and/or JavaScript knowledge depending upon the specific errors present.
+Making accessibility fixes in your theme may require HTML, CSS, PHP, and/or JavaScript knowledge depending upon the specific issues present.

 Sometimes it’s Better to Start Over

-If you’re not sure if you should fix the errors in your theme or if you should choose a new theme, ask yourself these questions:
+If you’re not sure if you should fix the problems in your theme or if you should choose a new theme, ask yourself these questions:

 • Have I been using this theme for a long time?